 - Telling someone ‘no’ when they do, say, or ask for something outside of your limits

-- Recognising and feeling that your needs and wants are valid and deserving respect
+- Recognising and communicating your needs and wants so you feel respected

 - Feeling mentally, physically, and emotionally safe around another person